Roswell Park to Host Monthlong Festival of Short Films Highlighting Work by African-Americans

-BUFFALO, NY — As a commemoration of Black History Month 2014, Roswell Park Cancer Institute (RPCI) will host the first-ever Queen City Black Film Festival throughout the month of February.
+BUFFALO, NY — As a commemoration of Black History Month 2014, Roswell Park Comprehensive Cancer Center (Roswell Park) will host the first-ever Queen City Black Film Festival throughout the month of February.
 The series, produced in collaboration with the African-American Roswell Employee Network (AREN) and Western New York Minority Media Professionals Inc. (WNYMMP), will feature screenings of independently produced short films that star or were written, produced or directed by African-Americans.

 “The purpose of our film festival is to promote independent storytelling in an effort to unite, inform and inspire a broad and diverse audience,” said AREN President Terry Alford.